Adrienne Duke Ph.D.

 Generally, the PI of the lab is listed first, unless the student is at the intellectual core of the work, then they will be the first author.
 Thesis, Qualifying Exam Papers, and Dissertations will be published with the student as the first author.
 The exception is if the student does not want to publish their work and gives permission for me to publish the work as first author and them as second.

 As the principal investigator, it is important for me to foster an environment that is respectful of all students.
-Our society has discrimination, bias, prejudice, marginalization, and inequality embedded in every system, including higher education.
-It is important for lab members to recognize this and work to create a respectful and inclusive lab environment for everyone.
-With that in mind, if there are issues related to prejudice, discrimination or any forms of microaggressions (e.g., microinvalidations) that occur in the lab, it is important to talk to me about it.
-I will address all parties involved in a way that is restorative, not punitive.
-Furthermore, if I engage in behaviors that are rooted in bias, prejudice, or stereotypes please talk to me about it so that we can restore the relationship.
+It is important for lab members to join me in creating a respectful and supportive lab environment for everyone.
+With that in mind, if there are issues related to prejudice or discrimination that occur in the lab, it is important to talk to me about it.
+Staying silent will only exacerbate the problem.
+My goal is to manage these issues in a way that is restorative, not punitive or avoidant.

 How we work